Largest artificial non-nuclear explosions: Alum Chine explosion

 Alum Chine was a Welsh freighter (out of Cardiff) carrying 343 tons of dynamite for use during construction of the Panama Canal.
-She was anchored off Hawkins Point, near the entrance to Baltimore Harbor in Baltimore, Maryland.
-She exploded on 7 March 1913, killing over 30, injuring about 60, and destroying a tugboat and two barges.
+It was anchored off Hawkins Point, near the entrance to Baltimore Harbor in Baltimore, Maryland.
+The ship exploded on 7 March 1913, killing more than 30 people, injuring about 60, and destroying a tug and two barges.
 Most accounts describe two distinct explosions.